Universite-Gustave-Eiffel/CleanTiPy/README.md

 ## Installation

-This code is developed in Python 3.11 and therefore back-compatibility is not guaranteed.
+This code has been developed in Python 3.11 and therefore back-compatibility is not guaranteed.

 Install the required packages with pip: